Belarus crisis: Poland says migrants marching to border | DW | 15.11.2021

 Poland has accused Belarusian authorities of escorting migrants to its border crossing for propaganda purposes.
 Meanwhile, the EU has agreed to new sanctions on airlines linked to the crisis.
 DW has the latest.

-Poland's Ministry of Defense (MOD) on Monday accused Belarus of sending thousands more migrants to the Polish border crossing.
+Poland's Defense Ministry on Monday accused Belarus of sending thousands more migrants to the Polish border crossing.

-In a series of posts on Twitter, Poland outlined how it believes Belarus is escorting migrants and refugees to the border.
+In a series of posts on Twitter, Poland outlined how officials suspect that Belarus is escorting migrants and refugees to the border.

-The Polish MOD said the migrants had been escorted from a camp near the border to the border crossing itself.
+The Defense Ministry said the migrants had been escorted from a camp near the border to the border crossing itself.

-"The relocation of migrants from the makeshift camp to the border crossing in Kuznica is a planned operation by the Belarusian services," one tweet from the Polish MOD said.
+"The relocation of migrants from the makeshift camp to the border crossing in Kuznica is a planned operation by the Belarusian services," one tweet from the Defense Ministry said.
 "The action is most likely directed from the command vehicle located at the rear of the former migrant camp."

 Poland also accused Minsk of instrumentalizing the migrants for propaganda purposes.
 A video tweet from the Polish MOD reportedly showed Belarusian media taking out their cameras and documenting the migrants at the border crossing.
 Poland has blocked access to any reporters in the area.